Lunatic Express – The Railway that Built a Country

 So can the Lunatic Express be turned into a commercial success along the same lines?
 Probably yes, and quite easily so.

 First of all, speed is not an issue here, as the train journey in itself is the experience.
-Customers would not choose the journey for the sake of getting to Mombasa fast, but on the contrary, to enjoy Kenya’s epic scenery as the train moves slowly down towards the Coast.
+Customers would not choose the journey for the sake of getting to Mombasa fast, but on the contrary, to enjoy Kenya’s epic scenery as the train moves slowly through Tsavo on the way to the Coast.
 The slow pace would actually be a selling point in itself.

 Borrowing from the example of the revived Orient Express, high quality train-sets, with exquisite old-world grandeur would be key element in the process of building a flagship luxury experience.
 Images of classic, fine-dining train restaurants, spacious first-class seats and luxurious sleeper suites would not only be strong selling points for the train journey experience itself, but for Kenya as a tourist destination.
 Obviously, the journey wouldn’t be for the low-cost segment, but Kenya as a tourism destination isn’t cheap in the first place.
 Most travelers making the journey here, are in most cases already in the upmarket segment, and ready to spend considerable amounts on unforgettable experiences.